Novel: Filling the Cracks—Chapter One

 #

-Gary Tremblay had come to live with Beth and her broken family after her dad packed a suitcase and left without looking back.
-That was when Beth had been nine and Gary had been twenty-two.
-He worked as an auto mechanic apprentice at the only repair shop in the village and made a modest living doing so.
-He helped his sister Virgie keep a roof over the family’s heads and the lights on.
-He had a place to live for cheap, and in exchange, he babysat his niece and nephew when Virgie worked overtime at the tavern once her service shift at the Chinese restaurant was over each night.
+Gary Tremblay had come to live with Beth and her fractured family after her father packed a suitcase and left without a glance back.
+At that time, Beth was nine, and Gary was twenty-two.
+He worked as an auto mechanic apprentice at the only repair shop in the village, making a modest living.
+He helped his sister Virgie keep a roof over their heads and the lights on.
+He had affordable housing, and in return, he babysat his niece and nephew when Virgie worked overtime at the tavern after her shift at the Chinese restaurant ended each night.

-He'd visited Beth's bedroom from the first night after moving in.
-At first, it had been only once or twice a month.
-But once Gary had gained confidence that Beth feared him and believed his threats if she told anyone about the visits, their frequency had increased until now he visited her twice or thrice a week.
+He had visited Beth's bedroom from the first night after moving in.
+Initially, it had been only once or twice a month.
+However, after Gary gained confidence that Beth feared him and believed his threats if she revealed the visits, their frequency increased to twice or thrice a week.

 What he did to her wasn’t ‘education.’
-She was bright enough to recognize abuse, but that meant she was also smart enough to know that the violent spark in Gary’s eye wasn’t fake; he would do to her all the awful things he promised to do if she told anyone what went on behind the closed door to her bedroom—like she was now.
+She was bright enough to recognize abuse, which meant she was also smart enough to understand that the violent spark in Gary’s eye wasn’t fake; he would do all the awful things he promised if she told anyone what went on behind the closed door to her bedroom—just like she was now.

-In three years, Beth had only dared to violate the secret she shared with her uncle with one other person.
-During a weekend camping trip with Lisa’s family to Lac St. Anne, under cover of night, when she and Lisa were alone in their pup tent, Beth revealed the violations she suffered.
+In three years, Beth had only dared to share the secret with her uncle with one other person.
+During a weekend camping trip with Lisa’s family to Lac St. Anne, under the cover of night, when she and Lisa were alone in their pup tent, Beth revealed the violations she had suffered.
 She’d sworn Lisa to secrecy.
-They were blood-sisters—had co-mingled their blood via cuts they’d made on their thumbs—and as such, they would never break a promise made under that oath.
-That hadn’t meant that Lisa didn’t constantly urge Beth to tell someone in authority who could help make these visitations stop once and for all.
+They were blood sisters—having mingled their blood through cuts on their thumbs—and as such, they would never break a promise made under that oath.
+However, that didn’t stop Lisa from constantly urging Beth to tell someone in authority who could help make these visitations stop once and for all.
 But Beth was too afraid.
 She understood how adults behaved, especially in her family.
-They covered each others’ backs.
+They covered each other's backs.
 No one would help Beth if she told anyone—and Gary would find out and punish her as he promised he would.

-So, sitting in Mrs. Nestor’s office and describing to the counselor every disgusting thing Gary had ever done to her was a daunting act that caused Beth to tremble from head to toe as she revealed her secret.
-The shaking continued for hours afterward, throughout the rest of the school day.
+Sitting in Mrs. Nestor’s office and recounting every awful thing Gary had ever done to her was a daunting act that made Beth tremble from head to toe as she shared her secret.
+The shaking persisted for hours afterward, throughout the remainder of the school day.

-But right before Beth and Lisa had left the school that afternoon for their walk to their homes, Mrs. Nestor had caught them in the hallway and said to Beth, “Don’t worry.
+But just before Beth and Lisa left the school that afternoon for their walk home, Mrs. Nestor caught them in the hallway and said to Beth, “Don’t worry.
 I’ve taken care of everything.
 You’ll be all right from now on.”

 On the walk home, when they were alone, Lisa asked, “What was she talking about?”

-Beth couldn’t repress the smile that came from her soul for the first time she could in a long time.
+Beth couldn’t repress the smile that blossomed from her soul for the first time in a long while.
 “I did it.
 I told her.”

 “You did?”
-Lisa’s face lit up, brighter than the sun.
+Lisa’s face beamed, more radiant than the sun.
 “I’m so proud of you!
 So it’s over, right?
 You’re safe?”

-Beth allowed a nervous giggle to escape from her.
-“I guess so.
+Beth let out a nervous giggle.
+“I suppose so.
 I think I’m free.”

-At the walkway that led to Lisa’s house, the friends hugged before Lisa hurried into her home.
+At the walkway leading to Lisa’s house, the friends embraced before Lisa hurried inside.

-Taking a deep breath, Beth skipped to her house, through the rusty gate with its squeaky hinges, in the dilapidated picket fence, up the crumbling concrete walkway to the side door.
-She opened it and stepped into the house.
+Taking a deep breath, Beth skipped to her house, through the rusty gate with its squeaky hinges, along the dilapidated picket fence, and up the crumbling concrete walkway to the side door.
+She opened it and stepped inside.

 To her surprise, Virgie stood in the kitchen waiting for her instead of sitting in the living room watching her soap operas.

 “Hi, Mom!”
-Beth squealed before seeing that her mother didn’t smile back.
+Beth squealed, noticing that her mother didn’t smile back.
 “What’s wrong?”

 Virgie held one of her cork-heeled wedge shoes in her right hand.
 “You and me are gonna talk.”